badoo/techblog/_posts/2015-06-15-lets-build-freehand-drawing-in-ios-part-1.markdown

 ## Analysis

 We’ve seen how to implement a simple drawing feature using a custom UIView.
 We hit a performance problem with very long sets of strokes, and fixed it by caching the previous strokes in an offscreen buffer.
+We also found and fixed high transient memory usage, which produced a crash on lower end devices.

 What about adding the other features?